 Broiled Prosciutto Wrapped Asparagus – an elegant and tasty appetizer made with just a few ingredients.
 Perfect for a party or dinner for two.

 Broiled Prosciutto Wrapped Asparagus are just the perfect finger food.
-They are fun to eat and so delicious paired with a glass of fruity white wine.
-They can be easily made ahead of time and cooked just before serving.
-It takes only minutes under the broiler!
+They are fun to eat and so delicious paired with your favorite wine or cocktail.
+You can easily prepare the asparagus ahead of time and broil them just before serving.
+It takes only minutes to cook!

 Always choose asparagus with firm, straight, and smooth stalks.
 Ridges in the stem and limp or dry stalks are indication of old age.
 Asparagus should be a bright green in color with tightly closed buds.
 Avoid those with open or seedy tips.
 Since they deteriorate rapidly, asparagus should be used within 2 to 3 days of purchase.

 Asparagus spears may be thick or thin.
 I prefer the thicker variety but it is a matter of preference and not quality.
 Thicker spears can have tougher or woodier ends but these are broken or cut off and discarded before cooking.
 If you choose the thinner variety, you may want to wrap 2 or 3 spears together instead of just one.
 Cooking time should be about the same.

 Similar Products Used in Making These Broiled Prosciutto Wrapped Asparagus

 This post contains affiliate links.
 Please read my disclosure policy here.

 Broiled Prosciutto Wrapped Asparagus

 - Wash the asparagus and trim or snap off the woody ends.
 Using a vegetable peeler, remove the outer layer of the stem, from about halfway up the spear to the base.